Geometric measure of entanglement for pure states and mean value of spin: Geometric measure of entanglement for principal families of -qubit states

 In conclusion let us note an interesting relation.
 Consider such a Werner-like state for which all $|c_i|^2\le 1/2$.
 Then

 and thus

-In particular, above sum roule is valid for the proper Werner state of $n$-qubits with $c_i=\frac{1}{\sqrt{n}}$ and partial entanglement measures $E_i=\frac{1}{n}$.
-The small deviations from symmetricity of the Werner-like state (i.e. such that $c_i$ are not equall, but still $|c_i|^2\le \frac{1}{2}$) do not change the total amount of entanglement.
+In particular, the above sum rule is valid for the proper Werner state of $n$-qubits with $c_i=\frac{1}{\sqrt{n}}$ and partial entanglement measures $E_i=\frac{1}{n}$.
+The small deviations from symmetricity of the Werner-like state (i.e. such that $c_i$ are not equal, but still $|c_i|^2\le \frac{1}{2}$) do not change the total amount of entanglement.
 When not all $c_i$ are such that $|c_i|^2 \le 1/2$, then we get only the majorization.
 Namely, let $|c_m|^2 > 1/2$.
 Obviously, it is only possible for one value of the index $m$, hence

 This means that for a strongly nonsymmetric Werner-like states i.e. with one coefficient $c_m$ such that $1 > |c_m|^2 > \frac{1}{2}\ge |c_i|^2$ the amount of total entanglement is diminished and $\sum E_i \rightarrow 0$ for $|c_m|^2 \rightarrow 1$.